Unpaid share of revenue flow from software application

 The software house rejected this and, as the defendant was still unwilling to provide the information needed to assess the full revenue potential, Escalate issued at court for full disclosure.
 Unlike in a traditional dispute, the cost of this action was covered by Escalate, so the client did not incur any upfront disbursements.

-After we issued for full disclosure, the defendant admitted to owing £350,000 to the software company and settled the case.
+After we issued for full disclosure, the defendant admitted to owing £350,000 in unpaid share of revenue flow to the software company, and settled the case.

 < CASE STUDIES